dinh2644/simple-flashcards/README.md

 Describe any challenges encountered while building the app.

-Trying to implement the stretch features especially the mastered cards and shuffling button to change order of JSON objects.
+Trying to implement the stretch features especially the mastered cards and shuffling button to change order of JSON objects was pretty difficult.
+I had to revisit the concept of spread operators in order to remove cards and map new/older cards to a list.
+The shuffling functionality required me to look up the "Fisher-Yates shuffle algorithm" in order to actually change the order of JSON objects instead of displaying a random card visually.

 ## License